 Obtaining adequate sleep is a challenge for those serving in the military and is especially difficult for individuals in military training environments.
 As today's military mission has grown increasingly complex, initial indoctrination and training curricula have responded by increasing the number of contact hours with recruits in an attempt to increase the amount of information and skills covered.
-All too often, this increased training time comes at the expense of sleep as trainers attempt to squeeze more skills and information into a restricted time period.
+All too often, this increased training time comes at the expense of sleep, as trainers attempt to squeeze more skills and information into a restricted time period.

 Military training regimes often include some degree of sleep deprivation, whether it is by design or unintentional.
 Several studies have demonstrated that sleep deprivation is prevalent in military training and education programs.
-For example, Killgore, Estrada, Wildzunas, and Balkin, used actigraphy to determine sleep amounts in soldiers attending military training at the Noncommissioned Officer Academy and the Warrant Officer Candidate School.
+For example, Killgore et al. used actigraphy to determine sleep amounts in soldiers attending military training at the Noncommissioned Officer Academy and the Warrant Officer Candidate School.
 Their study found that these individuals obtained 5.8 h of sleep per night on average.
-Miller, Shattuck and Matsangas, reporting on the preliminary results of a 4-year longitudinal study of sleep in U.S Military Academy (USMA) cadets based on actigraphy data, found that cadets averaged only 5.4 h of sleep per night.
-Additionally, once they report for their military education, cadets receive over 2 h less sleep per night than they did prior to their arrival at USMA.
-Findings from these training environments show that individuals in military training regimes receive considerably less than the 8 h of sleep per night recommended for healthy adults to maintain cognitive effectiveness.
+Miller and colleagues reporting on the preliminary results of a 4-year longitudinal study of sleep in U.S. Military Academy (USMA) cadets based on actigraphy data, found that cadets averaged only 5.4 h of sleep per night.